reinierdevalk/abtab/README.md

     GNU bash, version x.y.z ...

 ### Installing and updating
-To install or update Bash on macOS, run
+To install or update Bash, run (macOS)

     $ brew install bash

-To install or update Bash on Windows, run the Cygwin `setup` tool.
+On Windows, to install or update Bash, run the Cygwin `setup` tool.

 ### Installation path
 `abtab` assumes the default installation path for Bash, i.e., `/usr/local/bin/bash` (macOS) or `/usr/bin/` (Windows with Cygwin).
 To locate the installation path, run